Domiii/NoGap/README.md

     Client: NoGapDef.defClient(function(Tools, Instance, Context) {
         return {
+      	    /**
+      	     * Called once after creation of the client-side instance.
+      	     * Will be removed once called.
+      	     */
             __ctor: function () {
             },

+      	    /**
+      	     * Called once after all currently deployed client-side
+      	     * components have been created.
+      	     * Will be removed once called.
+      	     */
             initClient: function() {

             },

+            /**
+             * This is optional and will be merged into the Client instance,
+             * residing along-side the members defined above.
+             */
+            Private: {
+            },

+            /**
+             * Public instance methods that can be called by the host.
+             */
             Public: {
             }
         };